gradle/gradle/design-docs/testing-toolkit.md

 * Potentially expose test fixtures as Gradle plugins so resources can be set up/clean automatically for each test case.

+## Story 3: Fine-tuning test execution behavior

+The first two stories set up the basic mechanics for the test-kit.
+To make the test-kit production-ready these mechanics need to be fine-tuned.

+### User visible changes

+none

+### Implementation

+* After all tests of a project are executed, temporary test files are automatically cleaned up.
+* Daemon instances run isolated from other tests and the user's `~/.gradle` directory.
+* Setting appropriate default daemon JVM arguments for test execution.

+### Test coverage

+### Open issues

+none

-## Story 3: Spock test adapter
+## Story 4: Spock test adapter

 Using the Spock framework for testing is a common scenario in modern software projects.
 This test adapter will provide a library for using the test-kit with Spock tests.
 The test adapter will depend on the JUnit test adapter so it can share certain JUnit-specific classes like a test directory provider.

 ### User visible changes

-A user will need to declare the dependency on the test adapter and JUnit.
+A user will need to declare the dependency on the Spock framework.

     dependencies {
-        testCompile 'org.gradle.testkit:testkit-spock-adapter:2.4'
         testCompile 'org.spockframework:spock-core:1.0-groovy-2.4'
     }